This paper is about the impact and repercussions of the Global Care Chain.

 Zielsetzung und Themenschwerpunkte (Objectives and Key Themes)

-- Social costs and repercussions of the Global Care Chain
+- The mechanics and implications of the Global Care Chain.

-- The role of the state in care provision
+- The role of the state and potential policy solutions.

 Zusammenfassung der Kapitel (Chapter Summaries)